U.S. Embassy Manila, Philippines - MNL

 Items to bring to your medical examination

-All medical examination fees, including x-ray and blood test fees, must be paid directly to SLMCEC.
-Refer to the SLMCEC website for information regarding the medical examination fees.
+All medical examination fees, including x-ray and blood test fees, must be paid directly to SLEC.
+Refer to the SLEC website for information regarding the medical examination fees.

 During the medical exam

-U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
-Current immigrant visa vaccination requirements are available at CDC web page.
-You can also read Frequently Asked Questions about our medical examination requirements online.
+U.S. immigration law requires immigrant visa applicants to get certain vaccinations prior to the issuance of a visa.
+Current immigrant visa vaccination requirements are available on CDC.Gov.
+There you can find information on what vaccines you need based on your age.
+You can also read the Frequently Asked Questions (FAQs) about our medical exam requirements at Travel.State.Gov.

 After the medical exam

-When your examination is completed, the doctor will provide you with exam results in a sealed envelope or send them directly to the U.S. Consulate.
-IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
-Instead, bring it to your visa interview.
-Any x-rays taken will be given to you.
-You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
-However, you must carry the x-rays with you when you travel to the United States for the first time.
+After completing your medical exam, the doctor will either give you with the exam results in a sealed envelope or send them directly to the U.S. Consulate.
+IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THE ENVELOPE.
+Bring it to your visa interview.
+Any x-ray images taken will be given to you.
+You must carry your x-rays with you when you travel to the United States for the first time.
 The medical report must be less than six months old when you enter the United States as an immigrant.
+You do not need to bring your x-rays to your interview appointment.

 back to top